FunkyQChicken/spark/README.md

 4. start screen
 5. damage
 6. more abilities
-7. actually make it LAN, currently it is just local host.
 8. bundle crsfml with the game to make an easily distributable binary
-9.

 ## Contributing